Circassian flag: Other flags used by Circassians

-In the Kabardian and Abazin "return from plowing" festival (вакӏуэ ихьэж), another white flag (called вакӏуэ бэракъ) symbolizing nature’s rebirth is raised on a 3–5 meter pole.
+In the Kabardian and Abazin "return from plowing" festival (вакӏуэ ихьэж), another white flag (called вакӏуэ бэракъ) symbolizing nature's rebirth is raised on a 3–5 meter pole.
 Its raising marks the end of fieldwork and the start of a communal feast.
 Led by an appointed chief, the celebrations continue and competitions begins in the village after the white flag is placed in the courtyard of a preselected house.
+During the communal plowing/sowing season in the spring, a yellow flag was erected next to the tent of the sowing group leader.
+When it was time for a break, the flag would be lowered and everyone would sit down to eat.

 Following the death of an important person, a black flag was traditionally hoisted on a tall pole above their family's house for three days as a sign of mourning, so that passersby would stop by to offer their condolences.
 A black flag was also placed at the entrance of a home affected by plague or cholera to warn passersby and help prevent the spread of disease.
-When a child was born, a flag was placed on the house roof or fence.
+Among the Jilakhstaney Kabardians, when an unmarried man or woman died, a small white flag was erected in the burial chamber and decorated with beads.